Why is Ireland so expensive?

 Claims culture

-Over the past decade or so 'compo culture' in Ireland has gotten insanely out of hand.
+Over the past two decades or so 'compo culture' in Ireland has gotten insanely out of hand.
 So much so that we now make the Americans look bad at it.

 The cost of public liability insurance is now a huge overhead for many businesses and this is feeding through into higher prices for everyone.